frankhjung/article-github-actions/README.md

 1. Publish rendered HTML document to [GitHub pages](https://pages.github.com/)

 This differs from the previous workflow, in that we don't need to install dependent software.
-Instead we can use Docker Hub images to perform these Actions.
-We will also publish the result to GitHub pages rather than offering an archive to download.
+Instead we can use prepared Docker Hub images.
+Also, we will publish the HTML to GitHub pages rather than offering an archive to download.

 A rendered version of this article can be found here, [frankhjung.github.io/article-github-actions](https://frankhjung.github.io/article-github-actions/README.html).